seeq12/qube/index.md

 ### Advanced Slack Support

-*Update your qube status through slack.* Forgot to update your qube status before stepping away?
-Update your status through slack using the new **/qube** command.
+*Update your qube status through Slack.* Forgot to update your qube status before stepping away?
+Update your status through Slack using the new **/qube** command.
 Example: `/qube emergency ice cream break`

-*Slack everyone in your office.* Need to slack everyone in your office with notes at the end of a productive meeting?
-Use the slack icons in the sidebar to open direct messages to the people you're talking to.
+*Slack everyone in your office.* Need to Slack everyone in your office with notes at the end of a productive meeting?
+Use the Slack icons in the sidebar to open direct messages to the people you're talking to.

 **Note: Slack integration works best when you have the desktop client installed.
 Please install from [https://slack.com/downloads](https://www.google.com/url?q=https://slack.com/downloads&sa=D&ust=1544216473551000) on your primary computer(s) if you're still using the browser version.
 It takes only 30 seconds.**